JoeLew709500/CI-project-2/README.md

 ![Jigsaw Validator](assets/readme-files/css-jigsaw.png)

-* Javascript
+* JavaScript
     * Image paths were wrong on the character switch function added '.' in front of the file paths to fix
     * JShint
-        * First time running JShint i had multiple warnings for missing semicolons I went back through and added these in
+        * First time running JShint I had multiple warnings for missing semicolons I went back through and added these in
-        * There was also a warning for the async function which is part of es8 but JShint was running es6 to fix this error i added /* jshint esversion: 8 */  to the top of the file
+        * There was also a warning for the async function which is part of es8 but JShint was running es6 to fix this error I added /* jshint esversion: 8 */  to the top of the file
         * There is also a warning for functions being called within loops on lines 151 and 186 however this is as intended